elixir-europe/elixir-smp-lesson/episodes/stage3_application.md

 ## 1. Describe what are the main activities that take place during the Application phase.

 ### a.
 Documenting how the software can be reliably used by people external to the development group or person

+> *Narrative*: explain how clearly documenting the purpose (scope and possible constraints) of the software is necessary in focussing the development effort (this stage) and avoiding feature creep.
+It is also crucial towards defining functional tests.

+> **Learning Experience**
+>
+> *Exercise:*
+>
+> Think of three pieces of software you normally use.
+Imagine that, unfortunateyl, you can't use them in your current project because of some licensing conflicts.
+Your only alternative is to develop them from scratch for your specific purposes.
+Your team will help you to speed up the proccess, but they are not familiar with them.
+Write the purpose (scope, constraints, etc) of the softwares so they have a clear idea of what you are going to build and can start designing and planning.

 ### b.
 Providing tests as extensively as possible (ideally through automated processes